Sofacosta/weather-conditions-API/README.md

 * Navigate to the directory where you would like to save this project
 * Clone the project with $ git clone https://github.com/Sofacosta/weather-conditions-API
 * Recreate this project's environment with $ npm install
 * Create a file to store variables you want to keep secret $ touch .env
+* Create an API key and store it in .env: API_KEY=YOUR KEY
 * Create production environment with terminal command $ npm run build
+* Start local server with $ npm run start

 ## Known Bugs
-* My API key is not activates yet so it wont work
+* No known bugs
 ## Notes
 * N/A
 ## License